 Students who complete a bachelor of arts (BA) degree in youth ministry will develop biblical and theological depth, personal spiritual maturity, management and leadership skills, and the working knowledge most needed to effectively minister to adolescents and their families.
 The youth ministry major is sponsored and taught by the Center for Youth Ministry Studies.

 Click on the links below for course descriptions of all youth ministry courses.
 For a complete list of all North Park's programs and course offerings, review the academic catalog.

 YM 1510 – Introduction to Youth Ministry

-YM 2010 – Introduction to Urban Youth Ministry
+YM 2010 – Urban and Multi Ethnic Youth Ministry

 A survey of theoretical and developmental issues related to youth and youth ministry.
 Units will include biblical-theological basis for ministry, an overview of the theories of adolescent development and implications for youth ministry; and a survey of contemporary youth culture and suggested Christian responses.
 This course will also survey various developmental models for relational youth ministry.